 Receivables consist of goods and services tax due from the government of Canada.
 Management believes that the credit risk concentration with respect to receivables is limited.

-In August 2019, the Company took out an interest bearing short-term loan with SSL.
+During the six months ending November 30, 2019, the Company took out an interest-bearing short-term loan with SSL.
 Refer to Liquidity and Capital Resources section for further details.

 c) Liquidity risk